 On today’s date in 1958, the Montréal Canadiens beat the NHL All-Stars 6-3 in the 12th National Hockey League (NHL) All-Star Game.

-Earlier in 1958, the Canadiens appeared in the Stanley Cup Finals for the eighth consecutive year.
-They would eventually defeat the Boston Bruins in six games for their third Stanley Cup victory in a row and the 10th in team history.
+Earlier that year, the Canadiens appeared in the Stanley Cup Finals for the eighth consecutive year.
+They eventually beat the Boston Bruins in six games for their third Stanley Cup in a row and the 10th in team history.
 Richard led the playoff goal-scoring race with 11 goals.

 In 2005, the Royal Canadian Mint issued a four-coin set featuring Richard and his former Canadiens teammates Guy Lafleur, Jean Béliveau and Jacques Plante (Béliveau and Plante also played in the 1958 All-Star Game).